-- ✔ Updated Land Subdivision Regulations to: - Use the term "shall" when noting open space requirements; this decision was based on the Ulysses Agriculture & Farmland Protection Plan (pg.
-65); - Allow Planning Board members to schedule a field visit to the site during Major Subdivision Preliminary Plat Review; and - Allow for minimum Lot Area and Yard Requirements to be waived at the discretion of the Planning Board. - ✓ The section on Cluster or Conservation Subdivision was expanded substantially to address both issues of Planning Board process as well as the Ag Plan's desire for developers to be required to demonstrate to the Planning Board why a conventional subdivision plat would be preferable to a Cluster or Conservation Subdivision.
-Density bonuses (granting extra subdivisions) are allowed during the cluster/conservation subdivision process if landowners preserve most of the parcel as working farmland; or, preserve most of the parcel as permanent open space area; or, allow public access to a significant recreational area.
+- ✓ Updated Land Subdivision Regulations to: - Use the term "shall" when noting open space requirements; this decision was based on the Ulysses Agriculture & Farmland Protection Plan (pg.
+65); - allow Planning Board members to schedule a field visit to the site during Major Subdivision Preliminary Plat Review; and - allow for minimum Lot Area and Yard Requirements to be waived at the discretion of the Planning Board.

+✓ The section on Cluster or Conservation Subdivision was expanded substantially to address both issues of Planning Board process as well as the Ag Plan's desire for developers to be required to demonstrate to the Planning Board why a conventional subdivision plat would be preferable to a Cluster or Conservation Subdivision.
 The Land Subdivision Regulations also provide criteria for how the preservation and ownership of that open space area is structured.
 This decision was based on the Agriculture & Farmland Protection Plan Farmland Protection Goal 4K and 4M (pg.
-37 and 38). - ✓ In the Agricultural / Rural Zone only (please see separate summary of Article V: Ag/Rural Zone): Except for existing tracts or parcels 10 acres or smaller, future development will be limited by allowing only 20% of each parcel to be subdivided into residential lots as small as 2 acres.
+37 and 38).

+✓ In the Agricultural / Rural Zone only (please see separate summary of Article

+V: Ag/Rural Zone): Except for existing tracts or parcels 10 acres or smaller, future development will be limited by allowing only 30% of each parcel to be subdivided into residential lots as small as 1.5 acres.
 Lots are allowed to be smaller if the project is creating more than three new lots and is based on a cluster / conservation subdivision plan.
-Extra subdivided lots are allowed if the developer/farmer plans the subdivision to include features such as allowing public access to protected open space on the property, preserving most of the parcel as working farmland or open space, stormwater retention infrastructure, or homes built to a LEED (or other energy efficient) standard.

-(These requirements are found in the Zone regulations, not the Land Subdivision Regulations.)

-For example: on a 100-acre parcel, 20 acres could be subdivided and developed as many times as lot area and yard areas allow, while 80 acres would remain undeveloped in agriculture or open space.
-The 80 acres would be allowed to be subdivided for farming or open space but any parcels created would not be allowed new residential development.
+For example: on a 100-acre parcel, 30 acres could be subdivided and developed as many times as lot area and yard areas requirements allow, while 70 acres would remain undeveloped in agriculture or open space.
+The 70 acres would be allowed to be subdivided for farming or open space but any parcels created would not be allowed new residential development.
 Lots 10 acres or smaller may be subdivided once to create two lots.
 (Please see 2009 Comprehensive Plan pg.
-188 as well as the Agriculture & Farmland Protection Plan pgs.
+188 as well as the Agriculture &

+Farmland Protection Plan pgs.
 72-74 for all Zoning Techniques considered by the Zoning Update Steering Committee.)